Xiawpohr/ethereum-gas-research/README.md

 In this research, I try to
 - Find out how much blob demand needs to be created to bring the blob fee market into equilibrium
-- Describe the blob demand paradox
+- Describe the target demand paradox
-- Simulate where the blob fee is headed after the Pectra fork
+- Simulate where the blob fee is potentially headed after the Pectra fork

 ## The blob fee mechanism